Share

 The next world where terraforming was attempted was Nova Terra in the Tau Ceti system.
 Although a much more suitable target than Mars in many geoengineering respects, a combination of lack of experience, an inefficient ecocentric approach (Charlie biobugs plus comet redirection) and unstable politics made the initial terraforming fail.
 The planet was properly terraformed first during the Federation era.

 Several other early terraforming projects failed, some spectacularly.
 Zeta Tucanae II suffered an uncontrolled massive cometary bombardment as the subturing mining systems in the Kuiper belt launched too many comets at the planet.
-After the bombardment had ended and algae had re-emerged among the craters, the planet was in fact successfully life-bearing, but none of the initial colonists survived.
+After the bombardment had ended and engineered algae was beginning to establish itself among the craters, the planet had been successfully seeded with life but none of the initial colonists survived.
 Penglai and Pacifica were successfully terraformed but it took much longer than expected.
 The terraformation of Arcadia resulted in a cycle of warm and cool periods that made colonisation challenging, while Zarathustra turned out to be the most successful case of terraforming in this period, largely because it was almost perfect for terraforming from the start.

 The First Federation Megacorps